 - a) To work with all relevant stakeholders to achieve an integrated and co-ordinated tourism product.
-Particular emphasis will be placed on the integration of tourism attractions with accommodation and tourist services in the wider community; - b) To support and encourage the creation of linkages between tourism activities and businesses in key areas; - c) To ensure a well-signed and interpreted heritage and landscape; - d) To improve connectivity to those areas that are difficult to access through the sustainable development of the road network and public transport services, and facilities for improved visitor access and longer dwell times; and - e) To support sustainable travel in the tourism sector by the promotion of public transport use and by undertaking enhancements to overall accessibility.
+Particular emphasis will be placed on the integration of tourism attractions with accommodation and tourist services in the wider community including those located in nearby town and village centres; - b) To support and encourage the creation of linkages between tourism activities and businesses in key areas; - c) To ensure a well-signed and interpreted heritage and landscape; - d) To improve connectivity to those areas that are difficult to access through the sustainable development of the road network and public transport services, and facilities for improved visitor access and longer dwell times; and - e) To support sustainable travel in the tourism sector by the promotion of public transport use and by undertaking enhancements to overall accessibility.